Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Verification and applicability of our method in the spatially flat expanding FLRW spacetime

 Here, we separately employ quintessence and phantom-like scalar fields to model dark energy.
 The governing equations for the system are given by Eqs.~(\ref{radend}), (\ref{gen1n}), (\ref{gen2n}) with (\ref{kGeqforpsi}) along with the modified Friedmann equation,

-Fig.~[\ref{nonminimal_radDE}] illustrates the time evolution of the various cosmological variables for the system described.
-The behavior exhibited closely parallels that observed in the scenario where the cosmological constant models dark energy.
+Again, one can examine the time evolution of the various cosmological variables for the system described, and the behavior exhibited closely parallels that observed in the scenario where cosmological constant models are used to describe dark energy.
 As in the minimally coupled case, both the dark energy equation of state (EoS) driven by the scalar field and the overall effective EoS of the system depend on the type of scalar field used to model the dynamic dark energy sector.
-The results shown in the above plots are satisfactory, showing that the generalization of the coherent oscillation model of the ultralight scalar field model works properly in the cosmological sector.
+This can be easily verified and has been shown in the appendix (\ref{cosmological_parameter_appa}).
+These results show that the generalization of the coherent oscillation model of the ultralight scalar field model works properly in the cosmological sector.
 In this paper, we have not compared our results with modern cosmological data; in a future publication, we would like to do that and set a more accurate phenomenological bound on $\Lambda$.
 In the present calculations, we have used a value of $\Gamma$ which is sufficiently smaller in value when compared to the Hubble parameter value.
 Technically, we are in the weak dissipative regime where the scalar field energy weakly transforms into radiation.
 In the far future, the value of the Hubble parameter will reduce and then $\Gamma\sim H$, and then the above results may change.
-If such a regime at all arises, then we can have conversion of the whole CDM energy into radiation.
+If such a regime arises at all, then we can have the conversion of the whole cold dark matter energy into radiation.
+To ensure numerical consistency, we have also verified the energy balance for all decay runs by evaluating the residual of the radiation continuity equation, $\mathcal{R}=\dot{\rho}_{R} + 4H\rho_{R} - \Gamma\langle\dot{\phi}^2\rangle.$ The residual remains negligible throughout the evolution, confirming that the total energy transfer between the scalar field and radiation is accurately conserved.
+Further details are provided in Appendix~\ref{Radiation_continuity_appa}, along with the corresponding results shown in Fig.~\ref{radiation_continuity}.